We’ve put together a list of cover letter tips, including:

 Here’s how to address a cover letter if you can’t find the contact person’s name:

-Use bullet points to highlight your qualifications without taking up too much space.
+Use bullet points in the middle of your cover letter to highlight your qualifications without taking up too much space.
 Bullets draw the recruiter’s eyes and make your cover letter easy for the employer to quickly scan to see if you’re a good fit for the role.

 The correct ways to sign off your cover letter are: